Allergies in Children

 There’s a tendency for allergies to happen in families, although the exact reason isn’t yet understood.
 Often, the symptoms of allergies happen slowly over a period of time.

-How are allergies in children diagnosed?
+How are allergies diagnosed in a child?

 To diagnose an allergy, your healthcare provider will give your child an exam and take his or her health record.
 He or she may also do these tests: